 Despite their success over the last eleven years, Styx still hadn’t gotten round to releasing a live album.
 By the time Kilroy Was Here was released on February the ’28th’ 1983, tension in the group building over the future direction of Styx.
 Dennis DeYoung was in favour of introducing ballads, which James “JY” Young were dead against.
 Styx was a very much group divided, and that was why it was decided that they should record Caught In The Act Live.

 Things had gotten so bad that the members of Styx were even considering calling it a day.
 The only problem was that Styx still owed A&M Records one more album.
 There was no way that A&M were going to free Styx from their remaining contractual obligations.
 However, if Styx recorded a live album, this meant that they would’ve fulfilled their contractual obligations.
-That was why when Styx embarked upon another gruelling tour, for two nights the tapes would be running to record Caught In The Act Live.
+That was why when Styx embarked upon another gruelling tour and for two nights the tapes would be running to record Caught In The Act Live.

 As Styx embarked upon another lengthy tour where the group went to coast to coast, the band, their management and A&R Records knew that there were plenty of potential venues to record a live album and concert film.
 Eventually, after much consideration Styx and their management decided to record the live album Caught In The Act on the ‘9th’ and ‘10th’ of April at the small, but atmospheric Saenger Theatre, in New Orleans.
 The venue held just 2,736 people who would be able to tell their friends and family that they were there when Styx recorded Caught In The Act Live.

 When Styx’s tour bus rolled into the Big Easy, little did any of the audience realise that was due to attend the show realise that this was the end of an era.
 Never agin would this lineup Styx take to the stage.
 This was how deep the divisions in the group were.